-Our baseline Monte Carlo setup follows that of ACF.
+Our baseline Monte Carlo setup follows that of ACF (see more details in Appendix \ref{adix:mc_setup}).
 The production function specification is Leontief in the material input:

-where $\beta_0 = 1, \beta_K = 0.4, \beta_l = 0.6$ and $\beta_m = 1$.
+where $\beta_0 = 1, \beta_k = 0.4, \beta_l = 0.6$ and $\beta_m = 1$.
 In our baseline analysis the productivity shock is assumed to follow an AR(1) process:

 with $\rho = 0.7$.
 As pointed out by ACF, the LP estimator does not identify the production function parameters unless there is stochastic variation in firms' labor inputs, for example due to optimization error.
 We therefore focus on data generating processes featuring such variation, which we introduce in the same way as ACF by adding a mean-zero normally-distributed random variable to firms' optimal level of labor.
-In addition, we also consider the impact of optimization error in investment and materials (which ACF do not consider)\footnote{ACF's analysis considers the impact of \emph{measurement} error in materials but this is distinct from optimization error as it does not affect output.
-Optimization error, by contrast, will affect output via the assumption of Leontief technology.}, which we incorporate in the same manner as labor.\footnote{Optimization errors in labor and investment are simulated from a mean-zero normal distribution with standard deviation 0.37, which matches the distributional assumption ACF make regarding the labor optimization error in their DGPs.
-By contrast, we simulate the optimization error in materials from a mean-zero normal distribution with a standard deviation of 0.185 (i.e. half of 0.37).
-We do this because the ACF estimator is vulnerable to this type of optimization error and failed to return any plausible estimates when simulations used the higher standard deviation.}
+In addition, we also consider the impact of optimization error in investment and materials (which ACF do not consider),\footnote{ACF's analysis considers the impact of \emph{measurement} error in materials but this is distinct from optimization error as it does not affect output.
+Optimization error, by contrast, will affect output via the assumption of Leontief technology.} which we incorporate in the same manner as labor.\footnote{Optimization errors in labor, investment and materials are simulated from a mean-zero normal distribution with standard deviation 0.37, which matches the distributional assumption ACF make regarding the labor optimization error in their DGPs.}

-For each DGP, we use the closed-form solutions of the model to simulate data for 1,000 firms over 100 periods.
-Capital is initialised at zero and we only use data from the last 10 periods for estimation purposes, as by this time the capital stock appeared to have reached steady state.
-Further details of the environment and the data generating process (DGP) are given in Appendix \ref{adix:mc_setup} (and the Appendix in \citet{ackerberg_identification_2015}).